Rear-Enders : Everything You might Need To Know

 While any combination of factors can contribute to a crash, the NTSB singles out driver inattention as being worthy of particular note.
 According to one study, distracted driving was present in at least 87 percent of rear-end accidents.
 The failure of drivers to detect and respond to slowing traffic would, therefore, be a primary cause of such collisions2.

 Whether you’ve hit another car from behind or are the victim of a rear-end accident, it’s important to contact a car accident attorney immediately.
 Only an experienced lawyer can protect you from an unfair lawsuit.
 Plus he/she can help you obtain compensation in a rear-end car accident settlement.
-Contact the seasoned attorneys at Shuman & Associates today to take advantage of our expertise and explore your legal options.
+Contact the seasoned attorneys at Shuman Legal today to take advantage of our experience and explore your legal options.

 If You Or Someone You Know Has Been Involved In A Car Accident,

-Since 1996, the Law Offices of Marc J. Shuman & Associates have been helping Car Accident victims, all injured victims and their families, navigate the complex legal process.
-As experienced personal injury, worker’s compensation, auto accidents, and wrongful death attorneys, we can help you evaluate the facts.
+Since 1996, the Law Offices of Shuman Legal® have been helping Car Accident victims, all injured victims and their families, navigate the complex legal process.
+We are experienced personal injury, worker’s compensation, auto accidents, and Chicago wrongful death lawyers, and we can help you evaluate the facts.

-We can also assess your options, navigate the legal challenges and advocate on your behalf.
-Marc J. Shuman & Associates has over 77 combined years of experience advocating for over 20,000 injury victims and their families and recovering over 50 million dollars on their behalf.
+We can also assess your options, navigate the legal challenges, and advocate on your behalf.
+Shuman Legal® has over 77 combined years of experience advocating for over 20,000 injury victims and their families and recovering over 50 million dollars on their behalf.
 We advocate on your behalf, so you can focus on the task of recovery.